Convoy PQ 16: Morning

 At 3:20 a.m.
 German aircraft made another abortive attack.
 The weather had turned fair and clear with thin layers of cloud.
-The convoy hugged the pack ice and by mid-morning was able to change course to the east but the diversion had brought PQ 16 closer to the German air bases in northern Norway.
+The convoy hugged the pack ice and by mid-morning was able to change course to the east but the diversion had brought Convoy PQ 16 closer to the German air bases in northern Norway.
 Luftflotte 5 made a maximum effort, co-ordinating attacks in waves over about ten hours.
 Six He 111 torpedo bombers of 2./KG 26 attacked first, five dropping torpedoes and one returning with its torpedoes.
 Four Ju 88s from III./KG 30 made decoy torpedo runs as many other Ju 88s bombed and claimed several hits.
 Broken cloud at 3000 ft and a thin layer of stratus cloud at 1500 ft were used by dive-bombers to hide their approach and were unseen until the last moment.
 With the cruiser covering force gone, only Alynbank and Martin could elevate their main armament for anti-aircraft action; the other destroyers and corvettes had to wait until aircraft were within range of their lighter guns.

 Noon

 The crew of Alynbank counted 108 attacks during the day and near noon, Stary Bolshevik, carrying ammunition and vehicles, was hit forward by a bomb and set on fire.
 The crew fought the fire as ready-use ammunition for the gun at the bow began to explode; the gun fell through the deck into the forepeak.
 The ship lost speed and while under air attack, Martin lowered its whaler and sent Surgeon-Lieutenant R. Ransome Wallis across.
 The doctor and whaler crew evacuated three seriously wounded Soviet sailors to Martin for emergency surgery.
-Roselys assisted Stari Bolshevik to put out the fire and the ship resumed position, for the next two days beneath a plume of smoke.
+Roselys assisted Stary Bolshevik to put out the fire and the ship resumed position, for the next two days beneath a plume of smoke.